Trunkrs/woocommerce/readme.txt

 2. Easy to set-up and understand carrier service management.

 == Changelog ==

+= 1.1.0 =
+This release contains more settings to adjust the way we show up in your cart and checkout area.
+It's now also possible to redirect all orders to the Trunkrs shipping service.

 = 1.0.0 =
 The first release of the plugin.
 All of the basic functionality has been implemented.